 - The driver may only transport one passenger unless the driver is accompanied by a parent or guardian or the passengers are the driver’s dependents (children).

-- Drivers cannot use cell phones (hand-held or hands-free), handheld video games or any other hand-held wireless electronic devices (such as a GPS device).
+- Drivers cannot use cell phones (hand-held or hands-free), handheld video games, or any other hand-held wireless electronic devices (such as GPS).

 - Display the GDL decals on the vehicle you operate.

-Check with the Department of Motor Vehicles for any state(s) in which you plan on driving to see if they allow driving with a New Jersey probationary license and if the state has additional restrictions.
+Check with the Department of Motor Vehicles for any state(s) where you plan to drive to see if they allow driving with a New Jersey probationary license and if the state has additional restrictions.

 Penalties for breaking probationary license restrictions

 According to New Jersey law, anyone holding a learner’s permit, an examination permit or a probationary license who fails to abide by any GDL restriction during the operation of a vehicle is subject to a $100 fine.

 See a reader’s question below about driving with a New Jersey probationary license.